bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 bound on the marginal likelihood, which can help with model selection.

-Now going back to our problem, we want to find an approximate distribution :math:`Q` that minimizes (reverse) KL divergence.
+Now going back to our problem, we want to find an approximate distribution :math:`Q` that minimizes the (reverse) KL divergence.
 Starting from reverse KL divergence, let's do some manipulation to get to an equation that's easy to interpret (using continuous version here), where our approximate density is :math:`q(\theta)` and our theoretic one is :math:`p(\theta|X)`: